 By: Elisabeth Ginsburg

-The holiday razzle-dazzle is over and it’s back to real life.
-Nothing symbolizes the banality of January more than Holiday Houseplant Hangover, a unique form of misery that comes from dealing with the remains of once-gorgeous amaryllis, paperwhites, Christmas cactus and poinsettias.
+The holiday razzle-dazzle is over, and it’s back to real life.
+Nothing symbolizes the banality of January more than the Holiday Houseplant Hangover, a unique form of misery that comes from dealing with the remains of once-gorgeous amaryllis, paperwhites, Christmas cactus, and poinsettias.

 If you are one of those two types, you already know what to do, but what if you are a fence-sitter, unable to decide if your flowerless Christmas cactus is worth lifting a weakened, post-holiday finger?
 The cure for your case of Holiday Houseplant Hangover depends on the type of plant and your level of commitment.
 Before making your decision, weigh the options below.

 For most people, paperwhites (Narcissus tazetta varieties) are one-shot wonders.
 Many varieties, like the popular ‘Ziva’, are marginally hardy (USDA Hardiness Zones 8-10) outdoors in cold winter climates, though others considerably hardier.
 If you live where they won’t survive, make a guilt-free trip to the compost bin.

 Those basking in environs with warmer winters can plant the paperwhite bulbs outside in the ground in spring, where they may prosper in years to come.
 Store them in a cool, dark place after they bloom indoors before planting then 6-inches down in the cool spring soil.
 Forced bulbs often take a year off before reblooming.